sissamedialab/scienzaexpress.risetypes/README.md

-# scienzaexpress.risebook
+# scienzaexpress.risetypes

-A book document type for Scienza Express's RISE
+Collection of content types for RISE

 ## Features